Finding your own slice of paradise on the Sunshine Coast is not an easy feat.

 Address: 88 Obi Ln S, Maleny

-There are two pools (which, depending on the time of year could resemble human soup), a sauna, free wi-fi and parking, a buggy that takes you to town if you can’t manage the six-minute walk, and a lovely restaurant, headed by a celebrity chef, with a superb view over the ocean – just make sure you book in and ask for a table by the window to enjoy it.
+There are two pools, a sauna, free wi-fi and parking, a buggy that takes you to town if you can’t manage the six-minute walk, and a lovely restaurant, headed by a celebrity chef, with a superb view over the ocean – just make sure you book in and ask for a table by the window to enjoy it.
 Rates vary depending on season and room.
 Starting at around $200 per night mid-week for a studio.

 Address: 33A Viewland Dr, Noosa Heads